 Suggestions

-Reduce content by 70%+ by removing explanations of basic concepts (what technical debt is, what cyclomatic complexity means) and keeping only project-specific actionable commands
+Reduce content by 70%+ by removing explanations of concepts Claude already knows (what code duplication is, what cyclomatic complexity means, basic ROI calculations) and focus only on the specific analysis workflow and output format expected.

 | Dimension | Reasoning | Score |